 A common metric that lots of companies are interested in knowing is the monthly average of the count of users created per day.
 You can calculate this using a nested SELECT statement in SQL Mode or do it in Interactive Mode in just a few steps.

-Your chart might look something like the chart below:
+Your result set might look something like the image below:

-Note: If you don’t need to use the full date column in your chart before calculating the average, you can instead group your Created Date column by a month Time Bucket here and skip to step 6.
+Note: If you don’t need to use the full date column in your chart before calculating the average, you can instead group your Created Date column by the Month time bucket here and skip to step 6.

 Next, we’ll want to create a column that shows the month and year of Created Date, so we can use it later to group by it.